sislam1/Toronto-Segment-and-Cluster/README.md

 data_cleanup.ipynb:
 This code creates the Toronto neighborhood dataframe from a Wiki page and cleans up the data according to the project requirements.

+lat_lng_dataframe.ipynb:
+This code obtains latitude and longitude coordinates for all Toronto neighborhoods.